mondul/HiyaCFW-Helper/README.md

 All that you have to do then is copy the contents of the "out" folder onto your (preferably empty) SD card.

+### _NAND mode:_
+Clicking on the integrated circuit button will give you a NAND mode, where you can uninstall unlaunch or install its v1.4 stable release, remove the No$GBA footer or add it.
+Recommended only for those with a hardmod.

 ## Requirements:
 ### _Windows:_
 * OSFMount.